yazilim-vip/spring-vip/docs/content/docs/usage/_index.md

 * `JPARepository` which is a generic repository, already provided by `Sping Data`.
-* In additon to that `ICrudService` and `ACrudServiceImpl` provided by `Spring Core` library.
+* In additon to that `ICrudService` and `ACrudServiceImpl` provided by `SpringVIP` library.

-The core feature provided by `Spring Core` library is that  `Generic CRUD Service` implementation for service layer. `Generic CRUD Service` consists of two components.
+The core feature provided by `SpringVIP` library is that  `Generic CRUD Service` implementation for service layer. `Generic CRUD Service` consists of two components.

 * **ICrudService** provides definiitons of generic CRUD methods for entities
 * **ACrudServiceImpl** implements methods defined in `ICrudService`  in a generic manner.

-Services extends to ACrudServiceImpl inherits methods from Spring Core Library, like create, read, update, delete methods and so on.
+Services extends to ACrudServiceImpl inherits methods from SpringVIP Library, like create, read, update, delete methods and so on.
 Thus developers can use boilerplate service methods quickly.

 ### Example Usage